TopDogDevs/Jupiter-Volume-Bot-V3/README.md

 <h1  align="center">JupiterSwap Trading Bot 🚀 High Volume and Cheap Fees</h1>

-JupiterFactory is a trading bot designed specifically for Jupiter Swap (https://jup.ag/).
+JupiterBOT is a trading bot designed specifically for Jupiter Swap (https://jup.ag/).
 This tool generate "organic" volume, manipulate market perception, and maximize your trading profits on the Solana blockchain.

 ## 🌟 Key Features 🌟